 -Dose should be titrated based upon individual response to the initial dose.

--Extended-release capsules should be taken whole, not crushed, chewed, or dissolved.
-Patients unable to swallow the capsules may sprinkle the capsule contents on applesauce and immediately swallow without chewing.
+-Extended-release capsules should be taken whole, not crushed, chewed, or dissolved; for patients who have difficulty swallowing, Kadian(R) and Avinza(R) may be opened and the contents of the capsule sprinkled on applesauce, immediately swallow without chewing.

 -The extended-release formulations should not be used for breakthrough pain or on an as needed basis.